agile-learning-institute/mongoSchemaManager/docs/CONTRIBUTING.md

 ## Test Container Locally
 This command will build the contaienr locally, and start a mongodb container, and start the msm container when the database is healthy.
 The ``test/resrouces`` folder is mounted as the configurations folder used.

-You can use ``docker logs`` to check the output logs from the msm container to verify that it comleted correctly.
+You can use ``docker logs`` to check the output logs from the msm container to verify that it completed correctly.
 ```bash
 npm run container
 ```